Financial Well-Being of U.S. Military Veterans Improving, Surpassing Non-Veterans

 Here's some good news for our nation's veterans and those who care about their welfare.
 The financial well-being of U.S. military veterans has improved in recent years, outpacing the gains of non-veterans, according to new research by the FINRA Investor Education Foundation.
 Veterans, overall, reported having less difficulty covering their expenses and bills, had a lower likelihood of experiencing an income drop and were more likely to have an emergency fund, according to the survey of more than 3,000 veterans and more than 20,000 non-veterans.

 Even as FINRA Foundation research shows that many Americans struggle to make ends meet, veterans are expressing higher financial well-being, lower levels of financial anxiety and a higher likelihood of having a will, the new survey shows.
-Veterans were also 33 percent more likely to participate in the gig economy and were 12 percent more likely to use financial technology for planning.
+Veterans were also 33% more likely to participate in the gig economy and were 12% more likely to use financial technology for planning.
 Further, veterans were more likely to have a retirement plan, in addition to an employer plan.

 The study examined the financial capability of veterans over time and compared these gains relative to civilians in 2018.
 Researchers also analyzed differences among demographic subgroups of veterans.